 Create three piles – keep, donate, and throw away.
 You keep what you love and use on a day-to-day basis, donate items you never use (hello ice cream maker!) and toss anything that is broken.

 Once you have everything sitting out in front of you everything you begin to see the problematic items more clearly.
-Also once your cabinets, drawers, and counter space is bare – it makes the next step much simpler!
+Also once your cabinets, drawers, and counter space are bare – it makes the next step much simpler!

 Once you are done sorting and donating and throwing away – it’s time to start thinking about zones!

-Zones are the areas in your home that you will you be grouping like items in certain areas that will make your kitchen more functional
+Zones are the areas in your home that you will be grouping like items in certain areas that will make your kitchen more functional

 I like to ask myself these questions when creating zones for clients: